randint/Python-Classes-in-Pygame/README.md

-# Python Class in pygame
+# Python Classes in pygame

 *Learn to use Python classes to produce a game in pygame*